lucas-ebi/sloth/README.md

 ## 🚀 Overview

-**SLOTH** is a fast, Pythonic mmCIF parser that embraces lazy evaluation for maximum efficiency.
+**SLOTH** is a fast, Pythonic mmCIF parser with high-performance gemmi backend that embraces lazy evaluation for maximum efficiency.

 It eagerly parses files but lazily creates data objects only when accessed, giving you the best of both worlds.